Rivers of Blood speech: Acknowledgement from politicians

-In an interview for Today shortly after her departure from office as Prime Minister in 1990, Margaret Thatcher, said that Powell had "made a valid argument, if in sometimes regrettable terms".
+In an interview for Today shortly after her departure from office as prime minister in 1990, Margaret Thatcher said that Powell had "made a valid argument, if in sometimes regrettable terms".

 Thirty years after the speech, Heath said that Powell's remarks on the "economic burden of immigration" had been "not without prescience".

-The Labour Party MP Michael Foot remarked to a reporter that it was "tragic" that this "outstanding personality" had been widely misunderstood as predicting actual bloodshed in Britain, when in fact he had used the Aeneid quotation merely to communicate his own sense of foreboding.
+The former Labour Party leader, Michael Foot, remarked to a reporter that it was "tragic" that this "outstanding personality" had been widely misunderstood as predicting actual bloodshed in Britain, when in fact he had used the Aeneid quotation merely to communicate his own sense of foreboding.

-In November 2007, Nigel Hastilow resigned as Conservative candidate for Halesowen and Rowley Regis after he wrote an article in the Wolverhampton Express & Star that included the statement: "Enoch, once MP for Wolverhampton South-West, was sacked from the Conservative front bench and marginalised politically for his 1968 'Rivers of Blood' speech, warning that uncontrolled immigration would change Britain irrevocably.
+In November 2007 Nigel Hastilow resigned as the Conservative candidate for Halesowen and Rowley Regis after he wrote an article in the Wolverhampton Express & Star that included the statement: "Enoch, once MP for Wolverhampton South-West, was sacked from the Conservative front bench and marginalised politically for his 1968 'Rivers of Blood' speech, warning that uncontrolled immigration would change Britain irrevocably.
 He was right and immigration has changed the face of Britain dramatically."

-In January 2014, UK Independence Party leader Nigel Farage, after being told during an interview that a statement just read to him had come from Powell's speech, said: "Well what he was warning about was the large influx of people into an area, that change an area beyond recognition, there is tension – the basic principle is right."
-In June of that year, in response to the alleged Islamist Operation Trojan Horse, Conservative peer and former minister Norman Tebbit wrote in The Daily Telegraph, "No one should have been surprised at what was going on in schools in Birmingham.
+In January 2014 the UK Independence Party leader Nigel Farage, after being told during an interview that a statement just read to him had come from Powell's speech, said: "Well what he was warning about was the large influx of people into an area, that change an area beyond recognition, there is tension – the basic principle is right."
+In June of that year, in response to the alleged Islamist Operation Trojan Horse, the Conservative peer and former minister Norman Tebbit wrote in The Daily Telegraph, "No one should have been surprised at what was going on in schools in Birmingham.
 It is precisely what I was talking about over 20 years ago and Enoch Powell was warning against long before that.
 We have imported far too many immigrants who have come here not to live in our society, but to replicate here the society of their homelands."
-Conservative MP Gerald Howarth said on the same issue, "Clearly, the arrival of so many people of non-Christian faith has presented a challenge, as so many of us, including the late Enoch Powell, warned decades ago."
+The Conservative MP Gerald Howarth said on the same issue, "Clearly, the arrival of so many people of non-Christian faith has presented a challenge, as so many of us, including the late Enoch Powell, warned decades ago."

-In April 2018, the leader of UKIP in Wales, Neil Hamilton, said that "the idea that Enoch Powell was some kind of uniquely racist villain is absolute nonsense".
+In April 2018 the leader of UKIP in Wales, Neil Hamilton, said that "the idea that Enoch Powell was some kind of uniquely racist villain is absolute nonsense".
 Hamilton said that Powell had been "proved right by events" in terms of social change if not violence.
 In response, the leader of Plaid Cymru, Leanne Wood, accused Hamilton of "keeping Powell's racist rhetoric going".
-Labour AM Hefin David described Hamilton's comments as "outrageous".
+The Labour AM Hefin David described Hamilton's comments as "outrageous".